 - University of Maryland, College Park – Hundreds of students reporting mold problems in UMCP dorms in September, 2018 were moved into nearby hotels.
 UMCP hired mold specialists, installed dehumidifiers and inspected and cleaned dorm rooms.

 - Indiana University, Bloomington – Students living in freshman dorms reported health problems due to an outbreak of mold in several dorms in fall, 2018.
 More than 150 students living in freshman dorms were moved in to temporary housing.
 Students complained that IU was not doing enough to resolve the problem and was providing misleading information.
 On November 1, 2018, seven students filed a “class action” (for themselves and on behalf of similarly situated students) lawsuit alleging that Indiana University breached its residential contract with students.
-The litigation is pending.

 How Mold in Dorms Affects Student Health and Their Belongings